delvedor/fastify-example/README.md

 # Fastify App Example

-App is a small but feature complete application build with Fastify and Svelte, and it aims to show all the core concepts of Fastify, best  practices, and recommendations.
+This project is a small but feature complete application build with Fastify and Svelte, and it aims to show all the core concepts of Fastify, best practices, and recommendations.

 ## Project structure